SelimChraibi/real-time-human-detection/README.md

 ### Project Overview

-The capability to automatically detect the presence of humans in a video has multiple applications: surveillance cameras, human-machine interaction, pedestrian detection, automatic focus in digital cameras, video compression in videoconference softwares where the quality of the image can be reduced outside the bounding boxes etc.
+The capability to automatically detect the presence of humans in a video has multiple applications: surveillance cameras, human-machine interaction, pedestrian detection, automatic focus in digital cameras, video compression in videoconference software where the quality of the image can be reduced outside the bounding boxes etc.

 ### Problem Statement